 Now you know about the countless dog-friendly places in Yorkshire, we have a sneaky feeling you may want to visit.
 If that’s the case, look no further, you can find a superb selection of pet-friendly self-catering accommodation right here

-From chocolate box cottages oozing with character to coastal retreats, we have put together a list of the finest Yorkshire dog friendly cottages.
+From Yorkshire hot tub cottages for pets oozing with character to coastal retreats, we have put together a list of the finest dog friendly accommodation in the Yorkshire Dales for you to browse.

 Yorkshire log cabins that welcome dogs are fast becoming the most popular choice for families and couples wanting to get away from it all and relax.

 With so many activities and attractions to try, Yorkshire has become a popular destination for any type of holiday with your pet.
 If you still need to book your accommodation, whether that’s a lodge, cottage or cabin, see our vast range of breaks in Yorkshire.